Artificial Intelligence in the United States

 Illinois

 • In August 2025, Illinois enacted the Wellness and Oversight for Psychological Resources Act, which imposes significant restrictions on the use of AI in mental healthcare.
-The law, effective immediately, broadly prohibits any entity without a professional license from offering therapy services, a rule that explicitly includes services delivered via AI, and bars licensed healthcare professionals from delegating therapeutic decisions to AI systems.
+The law, effective immediately, broadly prohibits any entity without a professional licence from offering therapy services, a rule that explicitly includes services delivered via AI, and bars licensed healthcare professionals from delegating therapeutic decisions to AI systems.
+More recently, on 6 July 2026, Governor JB Pritzker signed SB 315, a frontier model safety law that closely resembles California’s TFAIA and New York’s RAISE Act—requiring large frontier developers to implement and publicly post a frontier AI framework, publish transparency reports, and report critical safety incidents.
+Notably, however, SB 315 also imposes a third-party independent audit requirement found in neither the California nor the New York law, obligating large frontier developers to retain independent auditors to assess their compliance annually.
+The law takes effect on 1 January 2027, with transparency-reporting and audit obligations beginning 1 January 2028.

 Kentucky